biralavor/biralavor/README.md

 > > _a great tool for pair programming and split multiple tasks_
 >
 > `>` 🔩 TBD :: Trunk Based Development implemented
-> > _every issue found, turns into a branch.
+> > _every issue found turns into a new branch.
 When it's done, the Pull Request is merged and the branch is deleted automatically_
 >
 > `>` 🔗 PPP :: Pair Programming Project with the headcount
 > > _this project was built together, in a balanced workload routine - in most of the time_